krpeacock/simple-to-do/README.md

 This example illustrates how to create a simple fullstack to-do checklist application.

+If you're looking to use http canisters, check out the version on [this branch](https://github.com/krpeacock/simple-to-do/tree/http-canister)!

 ## Introduction

 The application is built from the following Motoko source code files: